This is based on opinion. Please don't list it on a work's trope example list.

 The fate of the poor Egyptian scribe that was chosen to be Apophis host, being forced to watch as Apophis comitted countless atrocities across the galaxy for thousands of years, with no control of his body.
 When he finally regains momentary control while Apophis is sick and dying, the man begs miserably in ancient Egyptian, with Daniel being able to translate, that he's been aware and helpless all this time, and he wishes for nothing but death and to be buried by egyptian custom.
 He doesnt even get that, Anubus eventually forces SG-1 to return Apophis to him so he can keep him alive and torture him.
 Its not until Apophis final death that the unnamed scribe finally knows peaceful oblivion.

 The Ancients and their status as Abusive Precursors.
-They arent ACTIVELY malevolent, but have left enormous messes behind during their time in the physical universe, especially the Replicators and the Ori, and refuses to help against them because of their sudden decision to cling to a Prime Directive.
+They aren't actively malevolent, but have left enormous messes behind during their time in the physical universe, especially the Wraith and the Ori, and refuse to help against them because of their sudden decision to cling to a Prime Directive.
 Thanks, would have been nice if you had stuck to that thousands of years ago.

-The Asgard can come off as this before they've been proprerly established, since they are the spitting image of The Grey.
-Once their character is more established, some people see them as Ugly Cute.
+The Asgard can come off as this before they've been properly introduced, since they are the spitting image of the Greys.
+Once they're more established as the Stargate Universe's Big Good, some people see them as Ugly Cute.